 Financial Management Tips for Recent Grads

-By Ronald Hatfield, WVU Extension Service Financial Management Specialist
+By Ronald Hatfield, former WVU Extension Service Financial Management Specialist;

 After graduating from high school or college and thinking about the future, grads have the opportunity to start out in the next phase of their lives in a much better financial condition than many Americans who find themselves following the recent “great recession.”